Banditry

-Banditry is a type of organized crime committed by outlaws typically involving the threat or use of violence.
-A person who engages in banditry is known as a bandit and primarily commits crimes such as extortion, robbery, kidnapping, and murder, either as an individual or in groups.
-Banditry is a vague concept of criminality and in modern usage can be synonymous with gangsterism, brigandage, marauding, terrorism, piracy, and thievery.
+Banditry is the act of marauding or robbing, sometimes in semi-organized groups.
+A person who engages in banditry is known as a bandit and primarily commits crimes such as robbery and brigandage, piracy, and thievery.

 Definitions

 The term bandit (introduced to English via Italian around 1776) originates with the early Germanic legal practice of outlawing criminals, termed *bamnan (English ban).
 The legal term in the Holy Roman Empire was Acht or Reichsacht, translated as "Imperial ban".
 In modern Italian, the equivalent word "bandito" literally means banned or a banned person.

 The New English Dictionary on Historical Principles (NED) defined "bandit" in 1885 as "one who is proscribed or outlawed; hence, a lawless desperate marauder, a brigand: usually applied to members of the organized gangs which infest the mountainous districts of Italy, Sicily, Spain, Greece, Iran, and Turkey".

 In modern usage the word has become a synonym for "thief", hence the term "one-armed bandit" for gambling machines that can leave the gambler with no money.